 The Alternatives to Violence Board of Directors meets every month on the 2nd Monday at the Loveland Police Department.

-Alternatives to Violence has launched its 2nd annual golf tournament fundraising event, FORE Alternatives to Violence, slated for Friday August 16, 2013 at the Olde Course in Loveland.
+Alternatives to Violence has launched its 4rd annual golf tournament fundraising event, FORE Alternatives to Violence, slated for Friday August 21st, 2015 at the Olde Course in Loveland.
 March 11th is the deadline for sponsors wanting their logo in the brochure.

 Denim Day is held annually on the last Wednesday of April.

 This day was created as a prevention and education campaign to bring awareness to one victim's experience.
 A 1999, court ruling convicting a man of sexual assault was overruled by a Supreme Court stating that "the woman was wearing jeans and they could not have come off without her help".
 Denim Day was created to honor and support that victim and many others, like this woman, who have experienced victim blaming.
 All day Alternatives to Violence, we will be wearing jeans and "denim day" pins and we encourage the community to do the same at their schools and places of work.
 By participating, we hope to send the message that we support victims of violent crimes and the many people who work in the field of victim services.
 Stop by ATV for a Denim Day pin and/or share our upcoming events through your organizations, Facebook and people who care.
 For further information contact Brittany ~ Sexual Assault Therapist @ 669.5150

 April is Sexual Assault and Child Abuse Awareness Month!

 Community display for Domestic Violence Awareness month at Immanuel Lutheran Church

 Alternatives to Violence has launched its 3rd annual golf tournament fundraising event, FORE Alternatives to Violence, slated for Friday August 15, 2014 at the Olde Course in Loveland.